 attempted by Galileo based on 2 points less than 1 mile apart.
 However,

-in 1676, Ole Christensen Rømer was observing the transits of Jupiter's
+Ole Christensen Rømer was observing the transits of Jupiter's

 moon ‘IO’ and determined that the times between eclipses got shorter

 as the Earth approached Jupiter, and longer as Earth moved further

 away.
 He hypothesized that this variation was due to the time it

 took light to travel the varying distance and estimated that the

 time for light to travel the diameter of the Earth's orbit was 22

 - Today, the speed of light in a vacuum is fixed at 299,792,458